EarthScope/rover/docs/commands.md

     rover list-index [N_S_L_C_Q]* [begin=...] [end=...] \
     [count|join|join-qsr]

-List index entries for the repository (config parameter data-dir) that match the given constraints.
+`list_index` returns data available in the local repository (config parameter data-dir) that match given arguments.

-Note that console logging is to stderr, while the command results are listed to stdout.

-#### Net_Sta_Chan_Loc_Qual and Samplerate

 Query parameters can be named (network, station, location, channel, quality, samplerate) and unambiguous abbreviations are accepted.
 Alternatively, a N_S_L_C can be supplied (which can be truncated on the right, but must contain at least one underscore).